ajay-mk/Jupyter-in-SLURM/README.md

 #SBATCH --output=Jupyter-%j.out
 ```
 - Changing the name of the output file is not recommended, if you do so, make necessary changes in the `run_jupyter.sh` file.
 - Load the necessary modules.
-By default the script will try to load anaconda, you can change this and activate conda environments if needed.
+By default, the script will try to load Anaconda; you can change this and activate conda environments if needed.
 ```bash
 module load anaconda
 conda activate env_name